annasoos/Rick_and_Morty_API_fetching/README.md

 - At the beginnig and the end of the lists there are pagination bars where we can switch between pages.
 - Modal component shows more specific information about the character/location when we click on a card.

+### Built with

+- React.js
+- Semantic HTML5 markup
+- SCSS
+- Material UI

 ## TODO / Additional ideas

 - Modify list fetching using async-await function
 - Use react modal npm package instead of class name toggle in case of Character and Location components
-- Styled-components instead of SCSS
 - Improve responsivity
 - Present a loading mask while data is being fetched